achilleaschristou/Tech_Portfolio/PC_Build/README.md

 # Custom PC Build 💻⚡

 I built my very first fully functioning computer at **13 years old** — completely on my own.
-No help from anyone, not even YouTube.
+Built independently as a learning challenge.
 In just **30 minutes**, I assembled all the components, booted it for the first time, and it worked perfectly on the first try.

 After that, I upgraded the **CPU, cooler, and PSU**, overclocked and undervolted my CPU and GPU and even updated the BIOS to the latest version — all independently.